Scaling Textual Gradients via Sampling-Based Momentum: Preliminaries

-where $\metric: \vocab^* \times \vocab^* \to \mathbb{R}$ is a metric function evaluating the quality of the model's output against the ground truth, and $[p, x]$ denotes the concatenation operation.
+where $\metric: \vocab^* \times \vocab^* \to \mathbb{R}$ is a metric function evaluating the quality of the model's output against the ground truth, and $[\pi, x]$ denotes the concatenation operation.
 For simplicity, we do not consider training randomness here.

-\textbf{Automatic Prompt Engineering via Textual Gradient Descent (TGD).} Manual prompt engineering requires significant expertise, making it both time-consuming and potentially suboptimal.
-Automating this process presents unique challenges, primarily due to the discrete nature of the prompt space $\vocab^*$, which renders traditional gradient-based optimization methods inapplicable.
-A major line of work in automatic prompt engineering (APE) leverages the capabilities of LLMs themselves to iteratively refine prompts.
-Earlier approaches directly provide the LLM with previous model predictions alongside ground truth labels, enabling it to refine the current prompt based on observed discrepancies \citep{sordoni2023joint,yang2024large}.
-More recent methods adopt a more interpretable approach, first having language models analyze and summarize errors made with the current prompt, then incorporating these insights for prompt refinements \citep{pryzant2023automatic,yuksekgonul2024textgrad,ning2024can}.
-We present extended related works in Appendix \ref{Appendix: extended related work}.

-These LLM-based APE techniques are commonly referred to as \emph{Textual Gradient Descent} (TGD) in the literature due to their iterative optimization nature \citep{yuksekgonul2024textgrad}.
-Here, we argue that it should be defined as \emph{Textual Stochastic Gradient Descent} (TSGD), due to the stochasticity of sampling minibatches of training samples.
+\textbf{Textual Gradient Descent.} \emph{Textual Gradient Descent} (TGD) is defined as iterative updates with LLM reflection on quality~\citep{yuksekgonul2024textgrad} and other APE methods can be viewed as variants with different (implicit) reflections.
+To clarify, when stochastically sampled minibatches of training data instead of full dataset are used in each iteration, we call it \emph{Textual Stochastic Gradient Descent} (TSGD).
+By default, TSGD refers to the instantiation by \textbf{TextGrad} \cite{yuksekgonul2024textgrad}.
+Accordingly, one \textbf{epoch} is defined as the process when all samples are visited by the inference language model \llmforward and we consider stochastic sampling via shuffling in an epoch using different random seeds.
+Within each epoch, examples are shuffled; different random seeds induce different permutations, so each seed yields a distinct visitation order.
 The prompt $\prompt$ serves as the parameter being optimized.
-For iteration $t$, we denote the current prompt as $\prompt_t$ and sample a minibatch of data $\{(x^{(t)}_i,y^{(t)}_i)\}_{i=1}^m \sim D$.
-For $x_i$, we obtain the model prediction $\widehat{y}_i = \llm([\prompt_t, x_i])$.
+For iteration $t$, we denote the current prompt as $\prompt_t$ and sample a minibatch of data $\{(x^{(t)}_i,y^{(t)}_i)\}_{i=1}^m$ with size $m$ uniformly at random from $D$.
+For $x_i^{(t)}$, we obtain the inference LLM prediction $\widehat{y}_i^{(t)} = \llmforward([\prompt_t, x_i^{(t)}])$.
 The prompt update rule is written as: